lessthanoptimal/ValidationBoof/readme.md

 # Running Regressions

 To run every benchmark do the following.
-Module jars need to be rebuilt if BoofCV is every changes.
+Module jars need to be rebuilt if BoofCV is ever changes.
 Look at the command line arguments for regression.jar with the --Help flag to see other options.

 1) Set up e-mail file if desired